 Travel exposes you to the best and worst in people.
 Thankfully we’ve had more good experiences than bad including the kind lady in Lisbon who offered a group of us shelter from the rain in her home, the Norwegian cashier who wrote down the word for “receipt” so we could learn it, the French hotel that gave us a spare room for as long as we needed when Scott was really ill with a migraine, the woman we met on the bus to Esja (who become a hiking buddy for the day) and the Icelandic taxi man who pulled over to show us amazing views and horses without charging any extra for the journey.

 I’d be lieing if I said travel was always sunshine and rainbows.
 One set of worries is generally exchanged for another but they aren’t necessarily worse, just different.
 Delayed flights, feeling unwell or needing to buy medicines in a forgein country and everyday tasks becoming harder due to language barriers.

 Stockholm was our best and worst trip.
 We had a death in the family and needed to move the outbound flight.
-British Airways tried to charge us the cost of the whole journey again in order to do so!!
-So we booked a whole new trip through another airline because it was cheaper than BA and that flight ended up being delayed by 6 hours — I actaully cried at the airport because I thought we were never going to get there.
+British Airways tried to charge us the cost of the whole journey again!!
+So we booked a whole new trip through another airline because it was cheaper than BA and that flight ended up being delayed by 6 hours — I actually cried at the airport because I thought we were never going to get there.
 We finally got to our apartment and it was filthy!!
 But we had so much fun after that, the struggles became worthwhile.

 The best thing about travelling is, it gives you the chance to find and live the life you crave, even if you aren’t entirely sure what that is until you experience it.
 And this doesn’t have to mean visiting far flung places, exploring your own country is travel too.